 Hybrid workers are well-equipped to work from home - three quarters say their setup for home is good or perfect.
 Rating of Current Work-from-Home Setup

-Of hybrid workers rate their home working setup as perfect or good.

-less likely to have a perfect/good
+74% Of hybrid workers rate their home working setup as perfect or good.
+Younger employees (<30) are less likely to have a perfect/good setup for working from home (63%).
+This demographic is more likely to be apartment/condo dwellers, or living in shared accommodations that make it harder to set aside a dedicated workspace.
 Comparison with hybrid work in 2022:

-Hybrid workers in 2023 have better setups for working from home now -66% rated their setup as perfect/ good in 2022 vs. 74% today.

-This increase may be attributable to some previously fully remote workers with comprehensive workat-home setups now returning to the office in hybrid form.
+Hybrid workers in 2023 have better setups for working from home now-66% rated their setup as perfect/good in 2022 vs. 74% today.
+This increase may be attributable to some previously fully remote workers with comprehensive workathome setups now returning to the office in hybrid form.